brandon-and-ethan/celebrate/README.md

 ### Locations & Addresses

-The July 3rd ceremony will take place here:
+The July 3rd ceremony will take place in Farwell:

 ```
 Farwell Hunting Grounds